Discover San Francisco : Neighborhoods of San Francisco

 Before the Second World War, the neighborhood was home to a high concentration of Jewish families.
 Later, a community of Russian Orthodox settled around the neighborhood's large Orthodox church.
 Clement Street became the main shopping street.
 A large part of San Francisco's Chinese community also settled here.

 Sunset.
-South of Golden Gate Park is the Sunset District, one of San Francisco's largest.
+South of Golden Gate Park lies the Sunset District, one of San Francisco's largest.
 There's not much to see in this residential neighborhood, apart from the Irving Street shopping street at the junction with 19th Street.